korniichuk/cursor-for-python-engineers-pycon-pl-2026/README.md

 ### Ownership

-Cursor is developed and owned by **Anysphere**, an AI research startup backed by prominent investors including OpenAI Startup Fund and Andreessen Horowitz (a16z).
+Cursor is developed by **Anysphere**, an AI research startup backed by prominent investors including OpenAI Startup Fund and Andreessen Horowitz (a16z).
+SpaceX officially completed its $60 billion all-stock acquisition of Cursor (parent company Anysphere) on August 14, 2026 ([source](https://cursor.com/blog/joining-spacex)).

 ### How to Download and Install Cursor